david-a-krupp/Vibration-Table-Controller/README.md

 ```

 ## USB export
 - Plug in a USB stick.
-It should auto-mount under `/media/pi/<label>` (Bookworm default).
+It should auto-mount under `/media/pi/<label>`
-- Press **Export** in the UI, select your mount, and the app will copy the current CSV log and a PNG plot snapshot.
+- Press **Export** in the UI, select your mount, and the app should copy the current CSV log and a PNG plot SS.

 ## Hardware notes
 - MCC USB-1208FS-Plus provides 0–5 V AO.
 Use the included line driver design if ±10 V is required.